Horses and riders wading in the ocean at Long Bay Beach in the Turks and Caicos

 Sunset at a beautiful Providenciales coastline.

 While it’s difficult to compete with the spectacular beaches and marine environment of Providenciales, the terrestrial habitats of the island have plenty to offer.
-There are beautiful coastal regions, a few interesting historical sites, several national parks, and nearby mangrove channels teeming with life.
+There are beautiful coastal regions, a few interesting historical sites and national parks, and nearby mangrove channels teeming with life.

 While Providenciales is the most developed island in the Turks and Caicos, it’s still relatively quiet compared to similar destinations in the Caribbean and has undeveloped patches to explore.